Harold Covington: Writing career

-Kevin Hicks writing for Southern Poverty Law Center criticized these novels as "cheesy" and "confused", saying that Covington's failure to translate his "dubious talent" into fiction writing was "a small gift for which the human race can feel truly grateful".
+Kevin Hicks writing for Southern Poverty Law Center criticized his occult novels as "cheesy" and "confused", saying that Covington's failure to translate his "dubious talent" for propaganda writing into fiction writing was "a small gift for which the human race can feel truly grateful".
 Kaplan said he had "a rare talent with a pen" and that "no one on the receiving end of Covington’s bombastic wit emerged unscathed, and none would ever forgive the Nazi Bard".
 He attributed the "widespread anti-Covington animus" within the neo-Nazi movement to this.
 He further described the Northwest series as "in many ways the best of the American post-apocalyptic literature of the radical right".
 The reaction to the Northwest series within the White nationalist movement itself was mixed.
-One writer for the white supremacist publication Vanguard News Network praised it as a better work than The Turner Diaries and "the most authoritative treatment of White separatism in the English language".
+One writer for the white supremacist website Vanguard News Network praised it as a better work than The Turner Diaries and "the most authoritative treatment of White separatism in the English language".
 Other white nationalists criticized the strategy promoted in the book as too minimalist in its aims, failing to take over the whole nation.